Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Finish that Posting Schedule

-Reason #2: You are mis-matching content & hashtag and hence, Instagram hashtags not working
+Reason #2: You are mismatching content & hashtags, and hence, Instagram hashtags are not working

 Instagram has a separate explore section where you can browse through each hashtag.
-Here, you can find posts that are branching out from a similar topic having some common visual elements.
-And most importantly stating the popularity of the hashtag.
+Here, you can find posts that are branching out from a similar topic, have some common visual elements, and, most importantly, state the popularity of the hashtag.

 For example, search for #QuoteOfTheDay.
-It has more than 52,000,000 posts – making it an extremely popular hashtag amongst Instagram followers.
+It has more than 52,000,000 posts, making it an extremely popular hashtag among Instagram followers.
 The posts have a common visual element of a solid background and an easy-to-read font.

 Before you proceed to create content for your Instagram followers, take a minute or two to explore this section of Instagram.
 This will help you understand the type of content that is resonating with the hashtag’s followers.
 This easy step will help you reach out to a greater audience set with increased engagement and avoid the problem of Instagram hashtags not working.